bobbrysonn/engs128-lab-1/README_Postlab.md

 ## Postlab Report and Assignment Submission

+### Canvas Submission

 For the Canvas assignment submission, you will upload:
 * Your GitHub repository link
 * A PDF of your post-lab report

+You and your partner are expected to work together on this assignment--each lab group will submit one GitHub link and post-lab report.

+---

+### Evaluation
+Your work will be evaluated against a rubric with the following breakdown:
+* 30% of your grade for the quality of your paper design (architecture, parameter, and timing analysis).
+* 30% of your grade for the quality of your testbench simulation (code and annotated results).
+* 15% of your grade for the quality of your code.
+* 10% of your grade for the quality of your implementation results and design demonstration.
+* 15% of your grade for the quality of your post-lab documentation and analysis (your explanatory work).

+See Canvas for the detailed rubric.

 ---